 ginger ale

-I’ve been developing some Middle East dishes for a project that shall remain a secret for the moment.
-I prefer finger food for these kinds of soirees, but I don’t really like the ubiquitous greasy samosas that most people opt for here.
-I used to serve most of the dishes below at parties we had when we lived in Bur Dubai four years ago.
+I’ve been developing some Middle Eastern dishes for a project that shall remain a secret for the moment.
+I prefer finger food for these kinds of soirees, but I don’t really like the ubiquitous greasy samosas that most people opt for here in Dubai.
+I used to serve most of the dishes below at the dinner parties we had when we lived in Bur Dubai a few years four years ago.

 green capsicum